HIAlab/sinot/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-During my master thesis, I am focussing on causal effects in N of 1 studies.
-Unfortunately there was no library available, which meets my needs.
-Hence, I created my own library for simulating data in this context to test different methods on it.
+The project started with a master thesis on analysing causal effects in N of 1 studies.
+Unfortunately there was no library available, which meets the needs.
+Hence, this package was created.
+Within this package, data of N-of-1 studies could be created though a DAG file and a configuration file.

 ### Built With
 This project is build on `python 3.8` and is using following libraries:
 * Numpy
 * Pandas
-* Matplotlib
+* (Matplotlib)

 For detailed description you can have a look into `requirements.txt`.